Tuesday, September 21st 2021, 5:16 pm - It seems like it's always 'that time of year' along the DVP.

 It's almost a "classic" Toronto experience these days.
-Every time we see dark, rain-laden clouds sweep across the GTA, and especially if we combine rainfall with a rapid snow melt or even freezing rain, it isn't too long before social media lights up with reports that the south end of the Don Valley Parkway is - once again — flooded out.
+Every time we see dark, rain-laden clouds sweep across the GTA with heavy rain, it isn't too long before social media lights up with reports that the south end of the Don Valley Parkway is — yet again — flooded out.

 SO WHY DOES THE DON VALLEY FLOOD SO OFTEN?

-How many times has this happened?
-A particularly strong rain storm washes over the GTA, a concentrated heavy downpour drenches the east end of Toronto and suddenly commuting along the Don Valley Parkway goes from simply slow to downright hazardous as the Don River crests its banks and envelopes the traffic artery's south end.
+How many times have we seen this scenario play out?
+A particularly strong rain storm washes over the GTA, with a concentrated heavy downpour drenching the east end of Toronto.
+Suddenly, commuting along the Don Valley Parkway goes from simply slow to downright hazardous as the Don River crests its banks and envelopes the traffic artery's south end.

-In 1886, the Don Improvement Plan dug out a long trench, which cut through several of the meanders at the south end of the river, and then filled in all the twists and turns with dirt, effectively deepening and straightening that section of the waterway.
-This helped with the immediate issue of overland flooding, but with the city growing up and around the valley since, and with developments spreading down into it as well, any benefits from the plan were fairly short-lived.
+In 1886, when the city adopted the Don Improvement Plan, construction teams dug out a long trench that cut through several of the meanders at the south end of the river.
+They then filled in all the twists and turns of the river with dirt, effectively deepening and straightening that section of the waterway.
+This helped with the immediate issue of overland flooding.

 It was Hurricane Hazel, which blasted across Toronto in 1954, that served as an effective wake-up call for the disaster potential that still existed in the valley.
 River flows during the storm have been estimated at around 1,700 cubic metres per second — over 400 times greater than the normal average flow the river experiences.

-There hasn't been anything quite that bad since, but the government did ban development in the valley (as well as other flood plains) as a result of that disaster.
+There hasn't been anything quite that bad since.
+However, the government did ban development in the valley (as well as other flood plains) as a result of that disaster.

 IS THIS GOING TO GET ANY BETTER?

-One is a process called daylighting.
-As the city has grown, many of the streams and creeks that run through the area have been preserved, but now run through artificial environments — metal pipes and concrete sewers that keep the water from being absorbed by natural soils.
+Other ways of addressing the problem include daylighting.
+As the city has grown, many of the natural streams and creeks that run through the area have been preserved, but now run through artificial environments — metal pipes and concrete sewers that keep the water from being absorbed by natural soils.
 Daylighting returns these streams and rivers to a more natural state, allowing more water to soak into the ground, thus restoring part of that natural buffer for the river.

-Also, technology can help as well as hinder, like the development of a new product called Topmix Permeable, by British company Tarmac, which has been nickname "Thirsty Concrete."
+Also, technology can help as well as hinder, like the development of a new product called Topmix Permeable, by British company Tarmac, which has been nicknamed "Thirsty Concrete."